ethereum/EIPs/EIPS/eip-draft_postdata.md

 ## Specification
 We propose a consensus modification, beginning at `FORK_BLKNUM`:

-An additional, optional field for transactions, `postdata` is added.
+An additional optional field, `postdata`, is added to transactions.
 Serialized transactions now have the format:
 ```
 "from": bytes20,
 "to": bytes20,